philterd/philter/docs/docs/redaction/replacement_scope.md

 # Consistent Pseudonymization (Replacement Scope)

-When Philter replaces a piece of sensitive information with a generated value (for example, replacing a name with a realistic fake name), you often want the *same* original value to be replaced with the *same* generated value everywhere it appears — not just within a single document, but across every document you process.
+When Philter replaces a piece of sensitive information with a generated value (for example, replacing a name with a realistic fake name), you often want the *same* original value to be replaced with the *same* generated value everywhere it appears, not just within a single document but across every document you process.
 This is **consistent pseudonymization**, and it keeps a redacted dataset analytically useful: you can still tell that the same individual is referenced across many documents without ever knowing who they are.

 Consistent pseudonymization is controlled by the **replacement scope** of a filter strategy.